-The connector on the left side of the board is for the door wiring harness.
-(See Figure 29.)
-The door wiring harness connects with the Main Harness through the top freezer door hinge.
-(See Figure 30.)
-The main harness connects to the machine compartment harness and to the service cord.
+The connector on the left side of the board is for the door wiring harness to plug into.
+(See Figure 29) This wiring harness connects with the Main Harness through the top freezer door hinge.
+(See Figure 30) The main harness will connect to the machine compartment harness and to the service cord.
 The board will then send power to other parts that operate through the board.

-The control board is labeled: (See Figure 31.)
+The labeling is as follows:

-1. NEUTRAL One side of line to power board

-2. CUBE Connected to solenoid for ice cubes

-AUGER Connected to auger motor

-FICE Fast Ice/Fast Freeze Feature

-WATER Connect to water valve yellow coil

-Other side of line to power the board

-Connector on Control Board

-NEUTRAL

-O FICE

-CUBE

-AUGER
+- 1. NEUTRAL (one side of line to power the board) - 2.
+CUBE (connected to solenoid for ice cubes) - 3.
+AUGER (connected to auger motor) - 4.
+FICE (fast ice/fast freeze feature) - 5.
+WATER (connected to water valve yellow coil) - 6.
+120 V AC (other side of line to power the board) (See Figure 31)

-The relays on the board are numbered as follows: (See Figure 32.)
+The relays mounted on the board are numbered.
+(See Figure 32)

-K1 Controls the light in the dispenser
+- K1 Controls the Light in the Dispenser.

-K2 Controls the water to the door
+- K2 Controls the Water to the Door

-K3 Controls the solenoid for ice cubes
+- K3 Controls the Solenoid for Cube Ice

-K4 Controls the auger motor
+- K4 Controls the Auger motor

-6. 120 VAC

-The power supply to the power board is 120 VAC.
-A transformer mounted on the board is used to reduce the operating voltage.
-(See Figure 32.)
-There are four diodes mounted on the board to convert the AC current to DC current.
-(Control Board - See Figure 33.)
-The operating voltage for the control board is 8 to 13 VDC.
+The power supply onto the board is 120 VAC.
+The transformer is mounted on the board and is used to reduce the operating voltage.
+(See Figure 32) There are 4 diodes mounted on the board to convert the AC current to DC current.
+(Touch Board - See Figure 33).
+The operating voltage for the control board is 8 to 13 V DC.

-The control board is mounted on the dispenser front face.
-It can be serviced by removing the front face and the four screws holding the cover over the board.
-(See Figure 34.)
+The control board is mounted on the front face and can be serviced by removing the front face and removing the 4 screws holding the cover over the board.
+(See Figure 34)

-Current is carried between the power board and the control board by a wire connector.
-(See Figure 35.)
-Check the wires with an ohmmeter if you suspect a broken wire.
+Current will be carried between the power board and the control board by a ribbon connector (See Figure 35).
+You can check the wires with a ohm meter if you suspect a broken wire.

 The test points to check for voltage are located on the face of the power board.
-(See Figure 36.)
+(See Figure 36)

-To do the voltage test, remove the front cover but do not disconnect the wire connector.
+To do your voltage test, it will be necessary to remove the front cover, but do not disconnect the ribbon connector.
 Using a paper clip, bend a loop around the end hook on the front face and a hook in the other end of the wire.
 Place the second hook in the center slot used for holding the front face.
-(See Figure 37.)
-Use electrical tape around the wire to prevent it from bridging some of the connection points on the power board.
+(See Figure 37) Use electrical tape around the wire to prevent it from touching any of the connection points on the power board.

 To test voltage, set your volt meter on DC 25 volts or higher scale.
-With the front removed and hanging on the wire, check for 8 to 12 VDC supply voltage to the control board between the points called out in Figure 38.
+With the front removed and hanging on the wire, you can check for 8 to 12 VDC to supply voltage to the control board between the points called out in Figure 38.
 You will be able to make water and ice selections on the control board.
 Press in the actuator arm and look for your voltage drop to close the relay on the board that operates the Auger, Water Valve, Solenoid, or light.